sinsunsan/sinsunsan.github.io/_posts/2017-10-12-english-expression-to-make-your-international-english-more-english.md

 * Bear in mind
-`Please bear in mind you will have to supply both side of the conversation
+`Please bear in mind you will have to supply both side of the conversation`

+* **Interstingly enough**, we can notice that... : Il est intéressant de remarquer que